zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

    All variables are listed along both the vertical and the horizontal axis.

-	 For each combination of the two variables, the Pearson equivalent provides a number between -1 and 1 (-1 is a perfectly negative linear correlation, 0 means no correlation and 1 a perfectly positive correlation).
+	 For each combination of the two variables, the Pearson equivalent provides a number between -1 and 1. -1 is a perfectly negative linear correlation, 0 means no correlation and 1 a perfectly positive correlation.

    Any variable is always perfectly correlated with itself, which explain the dark green boxes through the diagonal.